alf45tar/Pedalino/README.md

 _I know.
 You are thinking: "yet another MIDI controller with Arduino"._<br>
-_Pedalino™ is something new from any previous DIY projects and even better of commercial alternatives._
+_Pedalino™ is something new from any previous DIY projects and even better of commercial alternatives at a fraction of the cost._

 [![Build Status](https://travis-ci.org/alf45tar/Pedalino.svg?branch=master)](https://travis-ci.org/alf45tar/Pedalino)